Opuntia woodsii, Zion Pricklypear

 O. woodsii is a medium-sized Opuntia, seldom reaching more than 50 cm in height.
 Nevertheless, it is not a small plant.
 It is typically a stiffly spreading or ascending bushy plant.
 However, it does grow low and spreads along the ground in cold winter climates.
 Cladodes may be round but are more often oval or obovate, narrowing toward the base.
 Areoles in the upper half of the cladodes have (1)2-4 whitish spines that may stand out from the surface.
 The white spines sometimes have brown bases extending halfway up the spine.

-Flowers are salmon, pink, or even bright orange-red.
+The large flowers are salmon, pink, or even bright orange-red from relatively long ovaries.

 Ploidy is unknown.